mathijs81/chainsweep/README.md

-# Scaling Ethereum 2024
+# ChainSweep game

-This is my submission for [Scaling Ethereum 2024](https://ethglobal.com/events/scaling2024).
+This is an arbitrum Stylus-based blockchain game called ChainSweep.

-# What is it?
+In a field of blocks, find the faulty ones (not unlike the good ol' minesweeper).

-In progress -- current ly just trying things out.
+This is a submission for [Scaling Ethereum 2024](https://ethglobal.com/events/scaling2024).

 ## Setup